Museum Quest

 Learning Objectives

-This unique activity blends cultural discovery and French language practice in a relaxed, fun, and friendly environment.
-Kids will:
+This activity blends cultural discovery and language practice in a relaxed, friendly setting.
+Through this visit, children will:

 |